noahehall/theBookOfNoah/0-mustdo/terraform_quickies.md

     - simple meta-arguments first `poop = flush`
     - block meta-arguments last `{...}`
     - blank lines between things
+  - variables
+    - most things should be, but other things shouldnt (even tho they can)

 - meta-arguments: i.e. attributes
 - `resource`: building blocks of terraform; define the `what` of your infrastructure